We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Witch hazel has a long history of medicinal use because of its anti-inflammatory and astringent properties.
+Witch hazel has various health benefits, such as anti-inflammatory and astringent properties.

 Witch hazel is a small tree native to the east coast of North America.
 Many people use it as a decorative outdoor plant.